white-and-red houses

 Some key takeaways from my personal experience

 • I stated I would not recommend Fundrise previously, but this based on my experience aligning to being a retail investor along with other personal preferences.
 Namely, greater flexibility and control.
 Also things like more advanced order entry, such as selling covered calls on LEAP contracts or setting active orders with trailing stop losses to protect profits.
 The reality is, everyone should consider Fundrise!
 It opens new opportunities that are not matched by many other platforms.
-Just make sure you do your due diligence up front and ensure there’s alignment with your objectives and goals.
+Just make sure you do your due diligence up front and ensure there’s alignment with your investing objectives and goals.

 • If you choose the “Long-Term Growth” investment plan, make sure to closely monitor the performance of your portfolio to continuously ensure your goals and objectives are being met.
 Keep in mind if you enable dividend reinvestment, those dividends will go into funds aligning to your investment plan you choose, not the funds in which those dividends came from.